The Best Commercial Property Insurance Companies for 2026

 Financial Strength

-Travelers is the nation’s largest commercial insurer, with more than $18 billion in premiums written annually.
+Travelers is the nation’s largest commercial insurer, with more than $26 billion in direct premiums written annually.
 With such a large position in the market, Travelers also boasts excellent financial ratings from the major credit agencies.
-AM Best gives Travelers an A++ (Superior) rating, while Moody’s and Standard & Poor’s rate Travelers with excellent Aa2 and AA grades, respectively.
+AM Best gives Travelers an A++ (Superior) rating, while S&P gives an AA grade, respectively.

 Recommendation